In light of COVID-19, day use fees suspended for all county parks

-In light of the COVID-19 outbreak, school closures and limited services, the Douglas County Parks Department is temporally suspending its $4 per day usage fee for all Douglas County Parks, effective immediately.
+In light of the COVID-19 outbreak, school closures and limited services, Douglas County Parks Commissioners are temporally suspending its $4 per day usage fee for all Douglas County Parks, effective immediately.

 The temporary suspension will remain in effect until April 28, and possibly longer if closures and current restrictions are extended.
 Additionally, our plan is to keep our parks and campgrounds open for public access at this time.